 For that purpose, the well-known website Cinema Treasures has collected data and pictures of more than 57,000 movie theaters worldwide, open and demolished that over the decades entertained millions of people.
 Many of these cinemas were outside the US, but owned and operated by Hollywood’s top studios.
 Ross Melnick, Professor of Film and Media Studies at University of California, Santa Barbara, is one of the founders of the project.
 He has published widely on movie theaters and the American film industry.

-In the massive volume at hand, however, Melnick concentrates on the combination of diverse properties that made American movies so peculiar abroad, as American culture, politics, a way of life and the presentation of the films outside the US took place in luxurious, extravagantly decorated and impressive theaters that were designed by the major film companies.
+In the massive volume at hand, however, Melnick concentrates on the combination of diverse properties that made American movies so popular abroad, as American culture, politics, a way of life and the presentation of the films outside the US took place in luxurious, extravagantly decorated and impressive theaters that were designed by the major film companies.
 Often, hundreds of cinemas also were either company owned or company-run, basically in the national capitals, from Egypt to Buenos Aires.
-“Hollywood’s Embassies: How Movie Theaters Projected American Power Around the World is the first political, cultural, and industrial history of Hollywood’s ownership and operation of hundreds of cinemas in more than three dozens countries from 1923 to 2013.”
+“Hollywood’s Embassies: How Movie Theaters Projected American Power Around the World is the first political, cultural, and industrial history of Hollywood’s ownership and operation of hundreds of cinemas in more than three dozen countries from 1923 to 2013.”

 The big players, already before but also after the consent decree, i.e. the 1948 Hollywood Antitrust Case that forbid American movie companies owning exhibition companies such as movie theaters in the US, had an enormous power to attract audiences, particularly abroad.
 Through their films, they performed better than any marketing agency or administrative reformer in promoting American ideas and democracy, simply by offering a very tempting product: American pictures and glamorous stars.